1jour1vin

 About the estate:

-Grégory Hecht and François Bannier have breathed new life into the region, specializing from the outset, in 2002, in high-quality, ambitious, and original wine trading.
-Carefully selecting their grapes from across the Mediterranean, from Roussillon to Provence, they meticulously vinify and age ambitious vintages that often hit the mark.
-Every year, they visit several hundred estates to select only the finest grapes and the best juices, most often from hillside vineyards.
+Grégory Hecht and François Bannier have breathed new life into the region, specializing from the very beginning—in 2002—in a high-quality, ambitious, and original wine merchant operation.
+Carefully selecting their grapes from across the Mediterranean basin, from Roussillon to Provence, they meticulously craft and age ambitious wines that often hit the mark.
+Every year they visit several hundred estates to select only the finest grapes and the best juices, most often from hillside vineyards.

 Hachette Wine Guide